Back to: Design Patterns in C# With Real-Time Examples

 Step4: Creating the Proxy Object

-Create a class file with the name SharedFolderProxy.cs and then copy and paste the following code into it.
-This class also implemented the Subject (ISharedFolder) interface and provides implementations for the PerformRWOperations.
-This Proxy class also holds a reference to the real object i.e. private ISharedFolder folder.
-To the constructor of this class, we are passing the Employee object and within the PerformRWOperations method, we are checking whether the employee Role is either CEO or MANAGER.
-If the employee Role is either CEO or MANAGER, then we are Initializing the real object and calling the PerformRWOperations method on the real object else we are displaying the message that you don’t have permission to access this shared folder.
+Create a class file named SharedFolderProxy.cs and copy and paste the following code.
+This class also implemented the Subject (ISharedFolder) interface and provided implementations for the PerformRWOperations.
+This Proxy class also holds a reference to the real object, i.e., the private ISharedFolder folder.
+To the constructor of this class, we are passing the Employee object, and within the PerformRWOperations method, we are checking whether the employee Role is either CEO or MANAGER.
+If the employee Role is either CEO or MANAGER, then we are Initializing the real object and calling the PerformRWOperations method on the real object else; we are displaying the message that you don’t have permission to access this shared folder.

 using System; namespace ProxyDesignPattern { // The Proxy has an interface identical to the RealSubject. class SharedFolderProxy : ISharedFolder { private ISharedFolder folder; private Employee employee; public SharedFolderProxy(Employee emp) { employee = emp; } public void PerformRWOperations() { if (employee.Role.ToUpper() == "CEO" || employee.Role.ToUpper() == "MANAGER") { folder = new SharedFolder(); Console.WriteLine("Shared Folder Proxy makes call to the RealFolder 'PerformRWOperations method'"); folder.PerformRWOperations(); } else { Console.WriteLine("Shared Folder proxy says 'You don't have permission to access this folder'"); } } } }